mc-build/mc-build.github.io/docs/language-features/javascript-blocks-and-contexts.md

 - `store`

-	An object that can be used to store values that persist between script blocks.
+	An object that can be used to store misc values that persist between script blocks, but not between builds.

 - `global`

-	An object that can be used to store values that persist between script blocks.
+	An object that can be used to store misc values that persist between script blocks, and persist between builds.

+- `config`

+	An object that contains the user-defined values from the `config.json` file.